lck-manoj-s/MFlix/README.md

 - **Dynamic Data**: Real-time fetching from TMDB API for trending, top-rated, and personalized watchlists.

+- **Dual filtering**: Filter movies in the watchlist by genres and search based.
+Can also sort by the ratings.

 - **Developer Focus**: Configurable, maintainable codebase designed for rapid iteration and deployment.

 ## Project Structure